DevonGifford/Devotion/README.md

 Feel free to further refine or expand upon this introduction based on your preferences.
 If there's anything else you'd like to add or adjust, please let me know!

+⚠ This project is for educational purposes only and not affiliated with Notion.

 <br>